samiralam/rules-compendium/docs/phb/3-character-classes/bard.md

 Any creature [Charmed](/sources/dnd/free-rules/rules-glossary#CharmedCondition) by you automatically fails its saving throw against the *Command* you cast with this feature.

-Once you use this feature, you can’t use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Once you use this feature, you can't use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
 You can also restore your use of it by expending a level 3+ spell slot (no action required).

 #### Level 14: Unbreakable Majesty

 As a Bonus Action, you can assume a magically majestic presence for 1 minute or until you have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.
 For the duration, whenever any creature hits you with an attack roll for the first time on a turn, the attacker must succeed on a Charisma saving throw against your spell save DC, or the attack misses instead, as the creature recoils from your majesty.

-Once you assume this majestic presence, you can’t do so again until you finish a [Short](/sources/dnd/free-rules/rules-glossary#ShortRest) or [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Once you assume this majestic presence, you can't do so again until you finish a [Short](/sources/dnd/free-rules/rules-glossary#ShortRest) or [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

 ### College of Lore

 *Plumb the Depths of Magical Knowledge*

 Bards of the College of Lore collect spells and secrets from diverse sources, such as scholarly tomes, mystical rites, and peasant tales.
-The college’s members gather in libraries and universities to share their lore with one another.
+The college's members gather in libraries and universities to share their lore with one another.
 They also meet at festivals or affairs of state, where they can expose corruption, unravel lies, and poke fun at self-important figures of authority.

 #### Level 3: Bonus Proficiencies